bgachara/bgachara.github.io/posts/pl.md

 7. Abstraction Mechanism.

--Increased ability to express ideas
+- Increased ability to express ideas
--Improved background for choosing appropriate languages -Increased ability to learn new languages
+- Improved background for choosing appropriate languages
+- Increased ability to learn new languages
--Better understanding of significance of implementation -Better use of languages that are already known -Overall advancement of computing
+- Better understanding of significance of implementation
+- Better use of languages that are already known
+- Overall advancement of computing

 ## Language Features.